 The first step is to justify WHY the company should pursue a particular expansion opportunity.
 To answer “Should I enter?”, there are two assessments you have to make – market assessment and company assessment.
 Company assessment will reveal the company’s internal motivations to expand, whereas market assessment shows the external motivations driving expansion decisions.

-Step 1: Company assessment:
+Step 1: Company assessment

 The first step after receiving a case is to ask for more information about your client company.
 Use that data to understand if there are internal motivations driving expansion decisions.

-For example, let’s say you asked about revenue and was informed of a declining trend.
+For example, let’s say you asked about revenue and were informed of a declining trend.
 You know this is a market entry case, so you might hypothesize that the client company’s revenue is declining because their product is at the mature stage of the product life cycle.

-Step 2: Market assessment:
+Step 2: Market assessment

 The next step is to inquire into the market of interest to pinpoint the external motivations that can justify the need to expand.
 What is attractive about this market?
 Is it the market size, or the potential market demand?
 If information about the market size is available in the case, this implies that you need to first estimate it.

-Sometimes, markets are attractive because of their location advantage, that can save transport cost, or enable the client company to obtain cheap inputs.
+Sometimes, markets are attractive because of their location advantage, that can save transport costs, or enable the client company to obtain cheap inputs.
 The open trade environment of a market might also help firms jump trade barriers.
 Finally, political stability is also attractive to minimizing risks and conducting business sustainably in the long run.

-After gathering information about company and market opportunities, do your cost-benefit analysis.
+After gathering information about the company and market opportunities, do your cost-benefit analysis.
 By then, you can decide if the company SHOULD enter a new market or not.